ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa8-draft/index.md

 ==5758== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 0 from 0)
 ```

+This is the kind of output you should see when things are in a happy state – no
+memory errors, all heap blocks freed, and all tests passing!

-`valgrind` can catch even more than unfreed memory.
+It's important to point out that `valgrind` can catch even more than unfreed
+memory.
 Consider this silly test:

 ```
 void SillyTest(CuTest *tc) {